 In addition to the growing complexity of password requirements, when left to their own devices, many of your employees simply choose a weak, easy-to-remember password that they habitually reuse across multiple sites.
 Since many of these passwords are easily accessible using simple brute force methods by hackers, it’s easy to see why password security has become a cause of several cybersecurity incidents and massive data breaches in business—and why password management is a huge concern for organizations of all sizes.

-The solution is a reliable enterprise password management tool.
+The solution is a reliable business password manager app.
 To help employees create a strong, unique password for each website they use, a password manager stores all of their unique passwords in an encrypted database and under the lock-and-key of their personally-chosen master password—which is the only one they’ll ever have to remember.

 When your employees begin using a password manager, these 11 clunky, insecure items will become a thing of the past: